-No.4.
-Transactions from a subsidiary to a sub-subsidiary.

-No.5.
-Transactions between sub-subsidiary.

-Note 3: Regarding the percentage of transaction amount to consolidated net revenue or total assets, it is computed based on the ending balance to consolidated total assets for balance sheet items; and based on interim accumulated amount to consolidated net revenue for income statement items.
+- 1. Transactions from parent company to a subsidiary. - 2.
+Transactions from parent company to a sub-subsidiary. - 3.
+Transactions between subsidiaries.
+5. Transactions between sub-subsidiary. - 4.
+Transactions from a subsidiary to a sub-subsidiary - Note 3: Regarding the percentage of transaction amount to consolidated net revenue or total assets, it is computed based on the ending balance to consolidated total assets for balance sheet items;

+and based on interim accumulated amount to consolidated net revenue for income statement items.